How To Make Arancello (Orangecello)

 How To Make Arancello

 - Peel the oranges: Wash the orange skins with a vegetable brush.
-Peel the oranges, using a vegetable peeler.
+Peel the oranges using a vegetable peeler.
 Use a gentle touch to avoid getting any of the pith.

 - Add 325 grams (325 mL) of Evergclear to each jar.
+Seal with the screw to lids.

 - Let the mixture sit for 10 to 21 days.
-The peels will turn white and the liquid will be orange.
+The peels will turn white, and the liquid will be orange.

 - Strain the peels and reserve the infused alcohol.